 And no mortal will be able to say to God on Sunday [about the church he attends]: But the synod said….
 God will answer: Have you not read?

 No-one can say: We remain concerned, but we seek to maintain unity….
 God will answer: speak no longer about unity, but join the true church and maintain fellowship with her.
-You know from the Word where people are faithful to Christ.
+You know from the Word where to find the people who are faithful to Christ.

-Must people be careful to speak of true and false church?
-And, consequently, leave the concrete question of where to attend church on Sunday in the mist?
-To do that is to allow the sheep to all wander astray.
+Must people be careful not to speak of true and false church and, thereby, leave the concrete question of where to attend church on Sunday in the mist?
+To do that is to allow all the sheep to wander astray.

-Blessed are the small groups, the people who in accordance with God’s Word have joined the true church.
+Blessed are the small groups, those people who, acting in accordance with God’s Word, have joined the true church.
 Blessed are those who on Sunday morning are united together “with one accord”, maybe with just two or three, but in the name of Christ.
 There the feast of Pentecost will be celebrated.
 But all the other gatherings will grieve the Spirit!